Pianist, bandoneon player and composer, Claudio Constantini maintains a multifaceted career that has spanned five continents.

 He has made a total of six recordings under his own name, all of which have been highly acclaimed and critically acclaimed on an international level.
 His production entitled America (IBS Classical, 2018) brought him a nomination for a LATIN GRAMMY in 2019, in the category Best Classical Album, and the album 20th Century Tango (IBS, 2020) was distinguished with the silver medal of the GLOBAL MUSIC AWARDS.

-He began his piano studies at the Peruvian National Conservatory under the tutelage of his father, Gerardo Constantini.
-Later on he received his superior degree in Finland, his master's degree in Holland, and the concert diploma in Paris, all of them with the highest distinction of the jury.
-He was a student and assistant to Master Aquiles Delle Vigne, and a disciple of legendary pianists Claudio Arrau and Gyorgy Cziffra.
+Constantini has been invited to give masterclasses at institutions and festivals in Europe and beyond.
+He has also been a member of the jury of numerous international piano competitions.
+He began his piano studies at the National Conservatory of Peru under the tutelage of his father, Gerardo Constantini.
+Subsequently, he received his superior degree in Finland, his master's degree in Holland, and the Diplome de Concert in Paris, all of them with the highest distinction of the jury.